form3tech-oss/interview-accountapi/README.md

 ### Please don't
 - Use a code generator to write the client library
+- Use (copy or otherwise) code from any third party library without attribution to complete the exercise, as this will result in the test being rejected
 - Use a library for your client (e.g: go-resty).
 Only test libraries are allowed.
 - Implement an authentication scheme